All Episodes

 Those politicians make lots and lots of money from publishing houses, which are corporations.

-Has anybody ever held hearings to determine why second rate politicians get so many lucrative book deals?
+Has anybody ever held hearings to determine why second-rate politicians get so many lucrative book deals?

 How is it that certain executives live free and clear of harassment, but others do not?

-With a with the tangential standard bearer making these kind of attacks.
+This is not the Republican Party I have known with the tangential standard bearer making these kind of attacks.

 Okay, folks, we're going to be getting to your phone calls in the next hour as quickly as possible.